input-output-hk/atala-prism/prism-web-wallet/README.md

+# PRISM Web Wallet
-Proof of Concept for a ScalaJS browser extension wallet that can be used to sign credentials and authenticate communication with the backend.
+The ScalaJS browser extension wallet that can be used to sign credentials and authenticate communication with the backend.
 Currently it is compatible with Chrome only, in the future support of Firefox and new Edge versions is going to be added.

 Browser extension model imposes rescrictions on what can be done - e.g. the code running in the tab cannot invoke directly methods of the extension popup.
 Because of that the wallet consists of three parts:
 * background - it is the core of the wallet, manages the keys and signing requests; that is the place where the cryptography is run,